ibrahim6657/Nintendo-tvii-tvpcv0.5/README.md

-This is joke Revival of tvii some how it works on 3ds
+Tvpc is a Revival of Nintendo Tvii that runs on browser